MuhammedBuyukkinaci/My-Helper-Functions/README.md

     - Indirection: introduce an intermediate unit between 2 other units, to remove direct coupling.
 Adapter & Facade uses.
     - High cohesion: A method should work only one thing.
     - Low coupling: Avoid too many instance attributes in a class.
 5-6 maximum.
 Avoid too many methods.

+189) 3 ways to work with a DB

+    - Raw SQL: The most powerful and flexible way.
+Directly interacting with SQL.
+Can be used with dictionary or with a separate file.
+    - SQL Query Builder: An interface on top of SQL to construct SQL queries.
+A middle point between flexiblity and security.
+Pypika is an SQL Query Builder library in Python.
+A disadvantage is no Type Hints.
+    - ORM: Using object oriented programming to define a layer on top of a DB.
+Classes and objects are used to represent tables and records.
+A very common ORM is SQLAlchemy.
+PeeWee and PonyORM are also other alternatives instead of SQLAlchemy.
+Each table in a DB is represented by a class.
+It works independent of SQL dialects(postgresql, mysql, mariadb etc.).
+If you are using an ORM and want to switch to another one, there might happen some compatibility issues.
+More durable to SQL injection attacks.
+Supporting type hints.